What you can do

 This page details what you can do to help reduce your carbon footprint.

-- The Council is working with Connect For Help to offer low income and vulnerable residents a completely free of charge phone service that provides:
+The Council is working with LEAP to offer low income and vulnerable residents a completely free of charge service that provides:

 - An in-depth energy advice session